Castalia’s blog

 Regional Councils face diverse circumstances from hilly, densely populated Wellington to flatter, more spread-out Christchurch.
 As a result, the model is designed to be easily customizable to match the characteristics of the routes that the bus must serve.

-As shown in the figure below, the model evaluates three types of routes with three terrain options for three different bus sizes.
+As shown in Figure 2 below, the model evaluates three types of routes with three terrain options for three different bus sizes.
 It also allows for conducting sensitivity analysis on key inputs such as fuel cost and bus capital cost.

 Types of bus fleets, terrain types and routes in New Zealand's public transport system